nicojapas/BER-DAFT-JAN21/Lessons/1.08_encoding_model_fit/lesson.md

 #### :pencil2: Check for Understanding - Class activity/quick quiz

-> :clock10: 10 min (+ 10 min Review)

 <details>
   <summary> Click for Instructions: Activity 2 </summary>

-(_Share the following link with your students.
-Students should clone/download repository to be able to work on the tasks._)

 - Link to [activity 2](https://github.com/ironhack-edu/data_1.08_activities/blob/master/1.08_activity_2.md).